Galatasaray S.K. (football): Youth facilities

 Galatasaray has one of the most successful youth facilities in Turkey.
-Gündüz Kılıç Youth Facilities in Florya is the center of the department.
+The Gündüz Kılıç Youth Facilities in Florya is the center of the department.
 Galatasaray U21 have won the Turkish Youth League three times.

-Galatasaray football academy trains children between seven and fifteen.
-They are located in 79 sites, in Turkey, Australia, Germany, Belgium and the UK.
+Galatasaray football academy trains children aged between seven and fifteen.
+It has 79 locations, including sites in Turkey, Australia, Germany, Belgium and the United Kingdom.

 Sponsorship

 Companies that Galatasaray S.K. currently has sponsorship deals with include: